eversport/ts-react-apollo/README.md

+**DEPRECATED**

+_Since there now is amazing hook support which makes using react-apollo way easier this project is discontinued_

 ## TypeScript React Apollo

 This package uses react-apollo under the hood, but does change the result type to tailer it to make use of helpful TypeScript features for a better developer experience.
 For example using exhaustive matching against Discriminated Unions for the Query render prop.